Jerry Moss: Horse racing

 In 2004, Moss was appointed to the California Horse Racing Board, replacing longtime television producer Alan Landsburg.
 Moss was a longtime horse-breeder and owner who won the 2005 Kentucky Derby with Giacomo, the first horse he had ever entered in that race, and the 2009 Breeders' Cup Classic with Zenyatta.
 In 2011, he was inducted into the Southern California Jewish Sports Hall of Fame.

-Art Collection
+Art collection

 Part of his art collection sold for over $60 million at Christie's New York on 9 November 2023.

 Personal life and death

-Moss was married three times: his marriages to Helen Sandra Rusetos and to Ann Holbrook ended in divorce.
+Moss was Jewish.
+He married three times: his marriages to Helen Sandra Rusetos and to Ann Holbrook ended in divorce.
 Moss married Tina Morse in 2019, after dating since 2016.
 They lived in Bel Air, California and Maui, Hawaii.

 He died from natural causes at his Bel Air home on August 16, 2023, at the age of 88.

 Philanthropy

-In 2020, Moss and his wife Tina donated $25,000,000 to the Music Center in downtown Los Angeles, the largest single contribution ever made to the venue.
+In 2020, Moss and his wife Tina donated $25,000,000 to the Los Angeles Music Center, the largest single contribution ever made to the venue.